The Enemy of the World

 (A more in-depth analysis, containing "SPOILERS" and intended for those who have already seen the program, can be accessed here.)

 Episodes one, two, and four seem to offer the best bits.
-The action opening might have been good for television, and seems to have been well done from the level of energy present on the audio recordings, but in the novel it comes off as rather boring reading.
-Since nobody knows who's Who yet, there's just too much confusion and silliness in it for my liking.
+The action opening works fairly well on television, offering some unique visuals for Doctor Who at this time, and incoming director Barry Letts makes an impressive debut here.
+There's a good level of energy present on the audio as well, but this is not as atmospheric or unique as other Doctor Who shows, and in the novel the action opening comes off as rather boring reading.
+Episode One really needs to be seen to be appreciated.
+Narratively, since nobody knows who's Who yet, there's just too much confusion and silliness in it for my liking.
 As for the series regulars, the sequence raises a question that should have remained resting in peace: why bother to step outside the TARDIS?
-Curiosity is not what it should be, until much later on.
-The doppelganger idea, combined with careful character investigation, is then pushed to the forefront of the discussion.
+If you get to see the Doctor's beach antics, there's entertainment value here, but if only reading or listening, curiosity is just not what it should be, until much later on.
+The doppelganger idea, combined with careful character investigation, is pushed to the forefront of the discussion.
 Add a threat and a surprise...... and if this doesn't build good anticipation for the rest of a story, nothing will!
 Great stuff.

 Episode two continues nicely where the previous one left off, and goes on to demonstrate much of the main scheme of the story, which isn't too far off of some of the wilder theories I've heard about Hurricane Katrina.
 Has reality been inspired by fiction?
+Google the HAARP project, and you may see some disturbing parallels.
 In this Doctor Who story at least, we get a nice twist of sci-fi elements on a grand scale, deftly used by those who have something to gain here.
 A classic ploy, making for good drama here as it usually does wherever it is used.

 What's worse, the dialogue explaining Denes's situation is too little and goes by too quickly to make an impression on those who hadn't seen previous episodes - the lack of reprise of episode two's last scene adds to this problem.
 David Whitaker once more allows our protagonists to use heaps of dishonesty to try to solve their problems, while he and his characters both seem blissfully unaware that this is what is getting them into more and more trouble again and again.
 But worse, episode three's most built-up story beat then goes without resolution in the final episode three product.
 This is not the work of Australian censors; this time around director Barry Letts cut the vital scene himself.
 Thus episode three virtually commits its own suicide of quality.

-The episode hangs off as if builds enormous anticipation for a juicy, dicey political intrigue conflict to follow, which is great.
+The episode hangs off as it builds enormous anticipation for a juicy, dicey political intrigue conflict to follow, which is great.
 Unfortunately, nothing of the sort actually follows, making one wonder: Where's the plot?
-The audio of episode four reveals something that must have been cut from the novelisation, but of course we'll only reveal that in the in-depth analysis version of this review.
+The audio (and now video) of episode four reveals something that must have been cut from the novelization, but of course we'll only reveal that in the in-depth analysis version of this review.

 "The Enemy of the World" falls apart in the final two episodes.
 Patrick Troughton doesn't really get enough of the right things to do in either of his two roles, as the plot becomes padded and has little idea of where it is going.
 Again, I think Whitaker himself got so absorbed in the lies that his various characters had told, he forgot what the truth about the situation was half of the time, and pursued too many distractions from what should have been the main plot.
 The Doctor should be Salamander's biggest concern, and vice-versa, but this is instead still being ignored by the script and tip-toed around by the production team, likely wary of their limits in realising Troughton's double role.